 Pandemic Planning & Response Team

-The Pandemic Planning & Response Team is charged with a set of objectives designed to prepare UND to be a COVID-19 resistant campus.
+The Pandemic Planning & Response Team is charged with guiding UND's preparation and response to the COVID-19 pandemic.

-Led by Jed Shivers, Vice President of Finance & Operations, and comprised of individuals from across campus, the Pandemic Team meets daily to plan for UND’s smart restart in the fall.
+Led by Jed Shivers, Vice President of Finance & Operations, and comprised of individuals from across campus, the Pandemic Team meets daily, or as necessary, depending on current COVID-19 conditions.

 Smart Restart Guiding Principles